The application needs JavaScript enabled!

 operator NOT: -

 Christ -Herod find verses including word Christ but not containing Herod.
-Queries like "-hell", which implicitly include all documents from the collection, can not be evaluated.
+Queries like "-hell", which implicitly includes all documents from the collection cannot be evaluated.
 This is both for technical and performance reasons.
-For the sem reason, there is not possible to display more than 1000 verses as result of searching.
+For the same reason, it is not possible to display more than 1000 verses as result of searching.

 grouping: ()